Examples

 print(f'{MyFile}\t{HF}\t{MP2}\t{MP2scs}')

-Code Snippet to follow a file being written by gaussian
+Code Snippet to follow an ongoing gaussian calculation

 from time import sleep